iterative/dvc.org/content/blog/2021-11-17-november-21-heartbeat.md

 The group of us from the Americas met in San Francisco last week.
 We had a great time getting to know each other better and working on ways and processes to make our tools even better for you!
-Amidst our working we also took time out to visit Alcatraz, go on a scavenger hunt and eat some great food!
+Amidst our working, we also took time out to visit Alcatraz, go on a scavenger hunt, and eat some great food!
 Pictured below from left front, going clockwise: Jorge Orpinel, Stephanie Roy, Ivan Shcheklein, Dmitry Petrov, Dave Berenbaum, Jervis Hui, Ken Thom, Jon Burdo, Peter Rowlands, Julie Galvan, Jeny De Figueiredo, Jordan Weber, and Maria Khalusova! 🎉